FreeRTOS/iot-reference-nxp-rt1060/GSG.md

 ### Configure AWS IoT Device Tester

-After downloading and unzipping IDT onto your file system, you should a file structure that includes the following directories:
+After downloading and unzipping IDT onto your file system, you should extract a file structure that includes the following directories:

 * The `bin` directory holds the devicetester binary, which is the entry point used to run IDT
 * The `results` directory holds logs that are generated every time you run IDT.